What is startup D&O insurance and why do I need it?

 Directors and officers make tough decisions every day.
-That’s why Directors and Officers Insurance protects them while doing their job.
-Directors and Officers (D&O) insurance policies protect a company’s individual directors and officers from claims based on their decisions made while acting in his or her corporate capacity.
+That’s why directors & officers insurance (D&O) protects them while doing their job.
+D&O insurance policies protect a company’s individual directors and officers from claims based on their decisions made while acting in his or her corporate capacity.

 Coverage provided under a D&O program may vary from policy to policy.
 However, all generally provide coverage for board members and executives and offer protection for their personal assets.
-D&O can also provide protection for the corporation itself, in addition to a specified member of the board of directors, by reimbursing the corporation after indemnifying a director/officer.
+D&O can also provide protection for the company by reimbursing the corporation after indemnifying a director/officer.
 It can even indemnify the company itself in certain situations!

 The mechanics of a D&O lawsuit